NaLamKI/NaLamKI.github.io/docs/architecture/dashboard.md

 - Images: `IMAGES`

 ### Anatomy of a Widget
 A Widget always need a `type`, which describes the concrete visualisation of the data.
-[Different Types](###-Widget-Overview).

 The most important information for the widget is the data attribute.
 This referes to the Dataset, the data for the visualization is loaded from.
-Conrete the Dataset Type you defined in the [Dataset](###Dataset-Datastructure).
+Conrete the Dataset Type you defined in the [Dataset](/docs/getting-started/data-structures.md).
 Sometimes you don't want to visualize all values (in one Diagram) therefore you must define the values that should be visualized in the diagramm.
-Again you have to use the same value types defined in the [Dataset](###Dataset-Datastructure).
+Again you have to use the same value types defined in the [Dataset](/docs/getting-started/data-structures.md).

 ```json